Active listening techniques for call centres

 But having judged numerous call centre awards one thing I can assure you is that Active Listening skills is the one common attribute that is always shared by all the best agents!

-- Learn more: Tips on how to handle angry customers
+Recommended further reading: Tips on how to handle angry customers